verilator/verilator/docs/guide/exe_verilator.rst

    the path of the referencing file, instead of relative to the current directory.

+.. option:: --reloop-limit

+   Rarely needed.
+Verilator attempts to turn some common sequences of statements into loops in the output.
+This argument specifies the minimum number of iterations the resulting loop needs to have in order to perform this transformation.
+Default limit is 40.
+A smaller number may slightly improve C++ compilation time on designs where these sequences are common, however effect on model performance requires benchmarking.

 .. option:: --report-unoptflat

    Extra diagnostics for UNOPTFLAT warnings.
 This includes for each loop,